Designer Brands Inc.

 Company News

-Designer Brands reported a soft start to 2025 with deteriorating consumer sentiment, leading to withdrawal of annual guidance and an 18.2% stock price drop.
+Designer Brands reported a soft start to 2025 with deteriorating consumer sentiment, leading to withdrawal of annual guidance and an 18.2% stock price drop, prompting a potential securities class action investigation.

 Designer Brands reported Q2 2025 results with a 4.2% decline in net sales, focusing on profitable in-store transactions and cost reduction strategies while repositioning its DSW brand.